 Suzie is a UK based singer and performer.
 She began her vocal training at Birmingham Conservatoire where she won a scholarship and many prizes.
 After completing her studies there she was awarded a Silver Medal from the Worshipful Company of Musicians for Excellence in Performance.
 In 2011 she participated in the Opera Works course with English National Opera.
-Since graduating she has been employed by Diva Opera, Buxton Festival Opera, Kentish Opera and Graham Vick’s Birmingham Opera Company.
+Since graduating she has been employed by Diva Opera, Buxton Festival Opera, Kentish Opera, Heritage Opera and Graham Vick’s Birmingham Opera Company.

 Operatic roles include Carmen (Carmen – in English) for Kentish Opera and Heritage Opera; Jester (“i” the opera) for Waste Paper Opera Company; Mother (Amahl and the Night Visitors) and Juno (Semele) for Operamus; Minerve (Orphée aux Enfers) for Diva Opera; Ottavia (L’incoronazione di Poppea) and Rosalia (West Side Story) for Birmingham Conservatoire; First Witch (Dido and Aeneas) for mac Productions/Sampad.
-Scenes and excerpts include Annio (La Clemenza di Tito) and Dorabella (Cosi fan tutte) for ENO Opera Works; Zerlina (Don Giovanni), Second Lady (Die Zauberflöte) and Cornelia (Giulio Cesare) for Swansea City Opera/David Syrus Masterclass; Hänsel (Hänsel und Gretel) for Operamus.

 Act II saw the introduction of the star soloist, Suzie Purkis as Juno, adding an extra clarity of diction and stage presence to the proceedings.

 I love her voice.
 It’s very powerful, but it is her way of breathing life into the vocal lines that I admire.

-Suzie works regularly in the UK and Germany with New Guide to Opera, having had many pieces written for her by NGtO composer Michael Wolters including a two-hour-long music theatre piece called Sing, sing! for Suzie and Ulrich Mertin (viola) which they premiered in Düsseldorf and performed again for the opening of a festival in Trier.
+Michael Wolters wrote a two-hour-long music theatre piece called Sing, sing! for Suzie and Ulrich Mertin (viola) which they premiered in Düsseldorf and performed again for the opening of a festival in Trier.
 In the UK Suzie premiered Michael’s short opera The Voyage in collaboration with Stan’s Cafe Theatre Company; a recording of this performance was broadcast on BBC Radio 3.
-Other projects with New Guide to Opera have included performing on BBC4 World News Today, performing in an ice-rink during public skating hours and singing with Gibbons in a cage in a zoo.

 …Purkis’ poised delivery conveying a wonderfully lyrical sense of line through wide-spanning intervals.